Europe talks tough on migrant strategies

 EU officials say they are anxious to see Greece implement measures to contain migration, including in cooperation with Turkey, while winter weather reduces the numbers crossing, so that next spring does not see a repeat of this year's chaos.

-One senior EU official voiced frustration with the refusal of Greece and Italy to force new arrivals into reception centres.
+One senior EU official voiced frustration with the refusal of Greece and Italy to force new arrivals into reception centers.
 Athens and Rome insist they will not run "concentration camps".

 "As long as there is no detention, you cannot do security checks.
 So it cannot be optional," the EU official said.